drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Modification to Alter the Geometry of the Ligand
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-The method for probing the 3D stereochemical requirements of a receptor site consists of preparing analogs that allow for the introduction of groups of different sizes, shape, chirality, polarity and physico-chemical properties, in order to determine the exact nature of the 3D requirements for interacting with the receptor, in a more general perspective than with elementary SAR analyses.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/modification-to-alter-geometry-ligand-12576e58'><i class='fa fa-play' aria-hidden='true'></i></button>The method for probing the 3D stereochemical requirements of a receptor site consists of preparing analogs that allow for the introduction of groups of different sizes, shape, chirality, polarity and physico-chemical properties, in order to determine the exact nature of the 3D requirements for interacting with the receptor, in a more general perspective than with elementary SAR analyses.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.